-The ear-pads are an absolutely top draw and truly as good as I have used on any headphone at any price point.
+The ear pads are an absolutely top draw and truly as good as I have used on any headphone at any price point.
 An ultra-soft, deeply padded leather is what gives contact around your ears.
 This makes for a comfortable pair of cans but at the same time sits them quite far off the head.

-This has both positive and negatives.
+This has both positives and negatives.
 On the plus side, they sit your ears far enough off the driver that they will never come into contact with the hardware.
 It also allows air to circulate more freely in the chamber and dissipate heat a bit better.
-On the negative, it means the Cascade is not the most streamlined fit from an aesthetic, on head, standpoint.
+On the negative, it means the Cascade is not the most streamlined fit from an aesthetic, head, standpoint.

-Synthetic leather (the right types) will last longer without cracking or ripping and given the earpads are replaceable but the headband is not it seems like a smart choice over the long term.
+Synthetic leather (the right types) will last longer without cracking or ripping, and given the earpads are replaceable, but the headband is not, it seems like a smart choice over the long term.

 Again there were zero issues with comfort.
 The padding extended wide enough across the band so that the point of contact always remained padded.

-Short of going with a set of noise-canceling headphones you would be hard-pressed to find a better isolating headphone than the Cascade.
+Short of going with a set of noise-canceling headphones, you would be hard-pressed to find a better isolating headphone than the Cascade.
 This means they are perfect for use in any environment where external noise may be an issue.
 It also means that you can listen to your music significantly louder without disturbing people around you.

-The combination of the solid metal closed back housing and the thick earpads mean that we had to give them top marks in this department.
-Side by side they even outshine the Sennheiser HD-25, a headphone notorious with DJ's around the world for its ability to isolate you from your environment.
+The combination of the solid metal closed back housing, and the thick earpads mean that we had to give them top marks in this department.
+Side by side, they even outshine the Sennheiser HD-25, a headphone notorious with DJs around the world for its ability to isolate you from your environment.

-If you, like me, are a lover of natural tones and an elevation on the low end you will quickly grow to love the Campfire Audio Cascade.
+If you, like me, are a lover of natural tones and an elevation on the low end, you will quickly grow to love the Campfire Audio Cascade.
 It has a soulful quality to its sound that engages and grips you into wanting to keep listening.
 The reason I have been and most likely will continue to be such a big fan of Campfire is not simply excellent hardware or the attention to detail.
 It is the tuning.
-In my opinion, very few companies craft the sound in the way that they do.
+In my opinion, very few companies craft sound in the way that they do.

 *Primary testing was carried out with stock filters.
 We found that the adaptable filter system to be good at making refinements to the sound rather than completely changing the overall sound.
-This is good because users who like what the headphone offers can set the headphones up to perform with even more customisation to their requirements.
+This is good because users who like what the headphone offers can set the headphones up to perform with even more customization to their requirements.

 Pairing – Easy to Match – Does Shine With A Good Source

-Pairing the Cascade headphones was fairly easy and at 32 Ohms most modern day DAP's and smartphones should be capable of driving them.
+Pairing the Cascade headphones was fairly easy, and at 32 Ohms, most modern-day DAPs and smartphones should be capable of driving them.

-That said we did see significant gains when we paired them with some higher quality source components like our Astel & Kern AK320, Chord Mojo, and even our 02 Amp.
+That said, we did see significant gains when we paired them with some higher quality source components like our Astel & Kern AK320, Chord Mojo, and even our 02 Amp.

-Pros & Cons – A lot to love nothing to hate!
+Pros & Cons – A lot to love, nothing to hate!

-As you can see from above I really enjoyed the Cascade headphones they don’t just stand out as a good first effort, they hold their own against any of the established brands and, in many cases, outperform them.
+As you can see from above, I really enjoyed the Cascade headphones.
+They don’t just stand out as a good first effort; they hold their own against any of the established brands and, in many cases, outperform them.

-That said let’s have a quick rundown of the Pro's and Cons of the Campfire audio Cascade:
+That said, let’s have a quick rundown of the Pros and Cons of the Campfire Audio Cascade:

-Exceptional build quality
+- Exceptional build quality

-Design cues follow the popular IEM line
+- Design cues follow the popular IEM line

 - Clever ergonomic touches (Angled earpads, External cable connectors)

-Excellent sound performance
+- Excellent sound performance

-Adjustable tuning filters.
+- Adjustable tuning filters.

-Not the lightest
+- Not the lightest

-A bit too large for portable use.
+- A bit too large for portable use.
 Best used at home or when not moving around.